What Is the Difference Between an LCSW and an LMFT?

 However, there are key differences between both practices, including:

-- Clientele: LMFTs are trained to focus their services on families, couples, parent-child relationships, while LCSWs are more focused on individuals and community work.
+- Clientele: LMFTs are trained to focus their services on families, couples, and parent-child relationships, while LCSWs are more focused on individuals and community work.

 - Licensure: Licensure requirements vary between marriage and family therapists and clinical social workers.
 While licensure will vary state to state, LMFTs and LCSWs will likely be licensed under different boards, each with their unique prerequisites for practice hours, education, testing, and more.